-AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2018-19, necessary records and explanations were also called from the school through email.
-Further, the school was also provided an opportunity of being heard on 06.11.2019 to present its justifications/ clarifications on fee increase proposal including audited Financial Statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
+AND WHEREAS, in the process of examination of fee hike proposal filed by the aforesaid School for the academic session 2019-20, necessary records and explanations were also called from the school through email.
+Further, the school was also provided an opportunity of being heard on 05.11.2019 to present its justifications/ clarifications on fee increase proposal including audited Financial Statements and based on the discussion, school was further asked to submit necessary documents and clarification on various issues noted.
+During the aforesaid hearing compliances against order no. F.DE-15(605)/PSB/2018/30379-383 dated 12.12.18 issued for academic session 2017-18 were also discussed and school submissions were taken on record.

-AND WHEREAS, the reply of the school, documents uploaded on the web portal for fee increase and subsequent documents submitted by the school were thoroughly evaluated by the team of Chartered Accountants and key findings noted are as under:
+AND WHEREAS, the reply of the school, documents uploaded on the web portal for fee increase and subsequent documents submitted by the school were thoroughly evaluated by the team of Chartered Accountants and key observation noted are as under:

-A. Financial Observations
+Financial Observations A.